 4.2 Demo Recording

 POV demos must be recorded for all ozfortress matches and must be provided on the request of an ozfortress administrator.
 We recommend using the demo recording system included in TF2, which can be activated under the advanced options menu in the game settings.

 Demos are required to be stored for the current and past season.

-All players must be able to provide a POV demo before the date of their next offical match if requested by an administrator.
-If you are unable to provide POV demos for a match you will face a 4 round exclusion.
+All players must be able to provide a POV demo before the date of their next official match if requested by an administrator.
+If you are unable to provide POV demos for a match you will face a 4-round exclusion.
 It is the player’s responsibility to ensure that demos are being recorded.

 ozfortress Administrators are the only approved spectators.
 Spectators are not allowed in any ozfortress match.